opendocsg/slw-judgments-backfill/2017_SGHCR_17/report.md

 113    I turn now to consider whether the first Defendant’s actions in response to the Plaintiff’s attempts to commence med-arb should be regarded as repudiatory breaches of the ADR Clauses.

-114    In its judgment in _RDC Concrete Pte Ltd v Sato Kogyo (S) Pte Ltd_ [2007] SGCA 39 (“ **_RDC Concrete_** ”), the Court of Appeal dealt with situations in which an innocent party to a contract may elect to treat a contract as having been discharged.
+114    In its judgment in _RDC Concrete Pte Ltd v Sato Kogyo (S) Pte Ltd_ <span class="citation">[2007] SGCA 39</span> (“ **_RDC Concrete_** ”), the Court of Appeal dealt with situations in which an innocent party to a contract may elect to treat a contract as having been discharged.
 The Plaintiff’s counsel submitted that for present purposes, two distinct situations mentioned by the Court of Appeal in _RDC Concrete_ could form the basis for a finding that the first Defendant herein has committed a repudiatory breach of the arbitration agreements between the parties such that the Plaintiff is entitled to treat the same as having been discharged.
 These situations are:

  At [93] of the RDC Concrete judgment: